wix-incubator/wix-client-docs/events/guides/WIX-STORES-EVENTS/StoresEvents.md

 ## Add Product Impression

-Triggered whenever a page is loaded that contains a product gallery or widget.
+Triggered when a page is loaded that contains a product gallery or widget.

 **Properties**: